- Fastly Status

 To conditionally prevent pages from caching, follow the steps below.

-Create a new cache setting and click then click the Create button.
-For more information about the actions, see our descriptions of caching actions.
-The new cache setting you created appears in the Cache Settings area of the Settings pane on the Configuration tab.
+- Create a new cache setting and then click the Create button.
+The new cache setting you created appears on the Settings page.

 Caching action descriptions